 1. Promote financing that aligns with Shariah

 The main principle practiced in the Islamic model is financial justice.
-With the concept of risk-sharing and the sharing of profit or loss between the bank and lender, it creates a more balanced distribution of income and wealth; instead of making the borrower to be liable for all the risk involved.
+The concept of risk-sharing and the sharing of profit or loss between the bank and lender creates a more balanced distribution of income and wealth; instead of making the borrower liable for all the risks involved.

 2. Non-compounding on late payment fees

 There is no compounding late payment interest charged.
 Borrowers only need to pay for the late payment fees that are charged on the outstanding balance.
-This means that Islamic financing has a lower late payment fees.
+This means that Islamic personal loan has a lower late payment fee.

-Islamic personal financing allows you to perform an early settlement at anytime and a ‘ibra’ (rebate) will be given.
-For conventional personal loan, there might be a lock-in period.
-Thus, for conventional loan, any early settlement performed before the lock-in period will incur a penalty.
+Islamic personal loan allows you to perform an early settlement at any time and a ‘ibra’ (rebate) will be given.
+For conventional personal loans, there might be a ‘lock-in’ period where a penalty will be incurred if you wish to settle your loan early during that period.

 4. Open to everyone

-Islamic banking is not restricted to Muslims only even though it is based on Shariah principles.
-Non-Muslims are welcome to apply Islamic Personal Financing to enjoy its benefits.
+Islamic banking is not only restricted to Muslims despite being based on Shariah principles.
+Non-Muslims are also welcome to apply Islamic Personal Financing to enjoy its benefits.